 Measure the Cording

-The length of the cording will be the measurement from the area you want to insert the piping.
-Add a few inches to be sure you will have enough.Continue to 2 of 9 below.
+Cut the length of the cording to the measurement of where you want to insert the piping.
+Add a few inches to be sure you'll have enough.

 Cut Bias Strips